 Developing alliances that allow you to accomplish yours and your company's mission is critical.
 Here are ten tips that will help you develop work alliances that will help you accomplish your work mission and goals.

-You can submarine your job and career by the relationships you form at work.
+You can torpedo your job and career through the relationships you form at work.
 No matter your education, experience, or title, if you can't play well with others, you won't succeed.

 Effective relationships create success and satisfaction on the job.
 Learn more about seven effective work relationship musts.
 Combat dealing with difficult people with these work relationship musts.